yuliu0322/yuliu0322.github.io/_pages/research.md

 My earlier research focused on how aquaculture conditions and environmental stressors influence the physiology, biochemical status, and quality of shellfish, particularly oysters and mussels.
 I investigated the effects of temperature, salinity, and microplastic exposure on these commercially important species, with particular emphasis on physiological responses, metabolic alterations, and flavor-related biochemical changes.
 Through physiological, biochemical, and metabolomic approaches, this work improved our understanding of how environmental conditions shape animal health and ultimately affect seafood quality.

+**Research topics:**

+- Effects of temperature on mussel physiology and metabolism
+- Effects of salinity on oyster growth and biochemical status
+- Flavor-related biochemical changes in oysters and mussels
+- Microplastic contamination and biological impacts in oysters
+- Metabolomic analysis of environmental stress responses

 <br>

 <div style="text-align:center;">